-Section 3 - Policy Statement
+Section 5 - Policy Statement

-(3) The University is committed to the safety and wellbeing of its staff, students and the broader community, in the context of RPA operations and to ensuring compliance with the Civil Aviation Safety Regulations 1988.
+- (3) The University has a number of RPA's weighing between 500g-16kgs which are primarily used for education, research and marketing purposes. - (4) The University is committed to the safety and wellbeing of its staff, students and the broader community, in the context of RPA operations and to ensuring compliance with the Civil Aviation Safety Regulations 1988. - (5) Failure to comply with this Policy, or applicable laws and regulations, could result not only in disciplinary action but also enforcement action taken against the University and the pilot, and may be subject to civil and criminal penalties.